docent-net/maciej.lasyk.info/content/NetworkWarrior.md

 contents and last chapter "**Avoiding Frustration**" brought my attention.
 I just couldn't resist from reading this right - away.
-Those couple of pages consists of author's experiences from years when he was still learning how to work in bigger companies (corporate sizes) and how to collaborate with others being the teamplayer.
+Those couple of pages consists of author's experiences from years when he was still learning how to work in bigger companies (corporate sizes) and how to collaborate with others acting as teamplayer.

 Seriously - if you didn't read it yet - just read it.
 From table of contents: